tannerc/spf/README.md

 # Spf 1.2
-A simple, open source Mac OS app for presentating on monitors or projectors that blowout highlights and details.
+A simple, open source Mac OS app for presenting on monitors or projectors that blowout highlights and details.

 ![On/off again](https://github.com/tannerc/spf/blob/master/resources/spf-on-off.png)